 Recruitment and Retention: We work in partnership with other GSD offices to ensure diverse recruitment of faculty, staff, and students and advocate for retention practices that foster inclusion.

-Community Engagement: We collaborate and support student groups who organize identity-based programming that seeks to advance conversations about difference and diversify the landscape of the School and the design field.
+Community Engagement: We collaborate and support faculty, staff, and students who organize identity-based programming that seeks to advance conversations about D.I.B.
+We do this by helping to create avenues for diversity in community programs, conferences, and symposia.

-Representation: We strive to ensure that our community is an accurate reflection of the diversity in our world, and we accomplish this in three ways:
+Representation: We strive to ensure that our community is an accurate reflection of the diversity in our world, and we accomplish this in two ways:

 - We review and develop GSD policies to ensure recognition of a diverse and inclusive community while providing accountability to the GSD community values.